 Congress has made significant advances in enacting legislation to combat the opioid epidemic in the long-term, but the AAF’s findings call for a more immediate response.
 Opioid abuse continues to climb, which inevitably presents complicated socioeconomic issues for the United States.
 Now more than ever, it’s imperative that treatment addresses the underlying behavioral health issues that lead to abuse and addiction and sustain the epidemic.

-Contact a Guardian IOP Recovery Specialist for more information about our outpatient treatment programs and how we can connect you with the resources you or someone you love needs to recover from addiction to opioids once and for all.
+Contact a Guardian IOP Treatment Advisor for more information about our outpatient treatment programs and how we can connect you with the resources you or someone you love needs to recover from addiction to opioids once and for all.